 Rucking is an Achievement not to be Underestimated

-This benefit is based on my own personal experience.
-Back when I was a soldier, I spent many an hour rucking (aka ‘tabbing’ to anyone who knows anything of the British Army – sorry Royal Marines, your ‘yomping’ doesn’t get a look in here…) Many of my weekends were spent on the hills of the Brecon Beacons and Black Mountains, but not in a training capacity.
+This benefit is based on my personal experience.
+Back when I was a soldier, I spent many an hour rucking (aka ‘tabbing’ to anyone who knows anything of the British Army – sorry Royal Marines, your ‘yomping’ doesn’t get a look in here…).
+I used a variety of backpacks, issued and bought.
+Many of my weekends were spent on the hills of the Brecon Beacons and Black Mountains, but not in a training capacity.
 I went there in my free time because of the buzz I got from working hard to climb those imposing hills and mountains.

 And it was in those places I gained a new perspective.